strimzi/awesome-strimzi/README.md

 # Awesome Strimzi

 A curated collection of **community-created** resources for [Strimzi](https://strimzi.io/)—Apache Kafka on Kubernetes.
-This repository hosts officially maintained community contributions, including blog posts, tutorials, tools, SDKs, demos, and more.
+This repository hosts community contributions, including blog posts, tutorials, tools, SDKs, demos, and more.

 We use the popular **Awesome list** format to showcase valuable content created by contributors outside the official Strimzi organization.
 This gives visibility to community efforts while ensuring relevancy and quality.